 - The University of Aberdeen ES01, E Block, Taylor Building, Aberdeen University

 Previously a consulting engineer with almost 30 years experience in the Oil and Gas industry.
 BSc in Engineering Science from Aberdeen University in 1980.
-Published works include Horizontal Subsea Tree Design and Installation (OTC Paper 8252, Houston, May 1996) and Subsea Wirelining (Offshore Magazine, May 1991).
+Published works on design, development and implementation of innovative multifaceted systems, including Horizontal Subsea Tree Design and Installation (OTC Paper 8252, Houston, May 1996) and Subsea Wirelining (Offshore Magazine, May 1991).
 Authored in-house guidelines on Quantitative Risk Assessment for Subsea Installations and Safety Case submissions for Texaco North Sea UK Ltd, and Subsea Hydrate Mitigation, also for Texaco North Sea.
 Authored distance learning MSc course module in Subsea Engineering for Robert Gordons University.
 Acted as expert witness in subsea engineering patent litigation for McGrigors, Edinburgh (now Pinsent Masons), Freshfields Bruckhaus Deringer, London and Arnold White and Durkee, Houston.
 Retired from engineering consultancy business in 2012.

 Accelerated LLB in Scots Law from Dundee University in 2015, Masters degree in Law by research into numerical aspects of the Scots law of corroboration in 2016 from Aberdeen University.
 Currently undertaking PhD research into ways to protect complainers in sexual offences.
-Featured article on Jury Verdicts in the Scottish Legal News (SLN) Annual Review 2018 ('Hung Jury - The De Facto Third Verdict?').
+Featured article on jury verdicts in the Scottish Legal News (SLN) Annual Review 2018 ('Hung Jury - The De Facto Third Verdict?').
 SLN have also linked in to several Unilaw blogs (electronically published by Aberdeen University School of Law) covering criminal cases in civil courts and 'Jurisengineering'; the author's quantitative approach to jurisprudence and legal analysis.
-Actively involved in current debates and reviews on the assesssment and admissibility of prejudicial evidence in support of an option for judge/panel/tribunal-led, non-jury trials in rape cases.
+Actively involved in current debates and reviews on the assessment and admissibility of prejudicial evidence with regard to the development of judge/panel/tribunal-led, non-jury trials in rape cases and the general need for systematic, as opposed to piecemeal, legal reform.

 Evidence and Procedure, Scots Criminal Law, comparative criminal and civil procedures, protecting complainers in sexual offences, jury research, options for legal development in these areas.
 Jurisengineering.